Hongdu GJ-11

-The GJ-11 is a tailless flying wing with two internal weapons bays.
-Stealth features include the shaping of the rear airframe around the engine exhaust and serrated weapon bay doors.

 Development

 Early versions were less stealthy with an exposed engine nozzle.

-Images of the aircraft's first flight appeared on the Internet in November 2013..
+Images of the aircraft's 20 minute long maiden flight appeared on the internet on November 21st 2013, where the "Sharp Sword" took off from HAIG airfield.

-In October 2021, Aviation Industry Corp of China (AVIC) showcased the GJ-11 at Airshow China.
-The drone is reportedly capable of taking off autonomously from Type 075 amphibious assault ships.
+In October 2021, AVIC showcased the GJ-11 at Airshow China.
+The drone is reportedly capable of taking off autonomously from Type 076 amphibious assault ships.
 The stealthy drone could deploy swarming air-launched decoys or electronic warfare systems, in addition to launching precision-guided munitions.

 In October 2022, Chinese media showcased the computer-generated concepts of three GJ-11 being controlled by a two-seat variant of the Chengdu J-20 fighter jet, akin to the Loyal Wingman program of the United States.

+The drone was in testing and evaluation as of 2021, with serial production planned for 2022.

+In 2024, multiple GJ-11 drones were observed in the PLAAF Malan Air Base, a major hub for testing unmanned platforms.
+PLA also tested the integration of GJ-11 with manned aircraft as manned-unmanned teams.
+A naval variant was under development for Type 076 big-deck amphibious assault ships.

+Operational testing continued in late-2025 at Shigatse Peace Airport.
+A mockup was displayed at the 2025 China Victory Day Parade.